illarionov/wasm-sqlite-driver-binary/README.md

 # Wasm SQLite binaries

-Several versions of SQLite compiled into WebAssembly and packaged into JAR archives for use in the [Wasm-sqlite-open-helper] project.
+SQLite compiled into WebAssembly and bundled into JAR archives for use in the [Wasm-sqlite-open-helper] project.

-This was moved to a separate repository after multiple unsuccessful attempts to eliminate full recompilation of SQLite every time there were minor changes to the Gradle build scripts of the main project.
+The code for building SQLite has been moved to this repository after multiple unsuccessful attempts to eliminate full recompilation of SQLite each time there were minor changes to the Gradle build scripts in the main project.

 Currently, two modules with distinct build configurations are available: